 Contact the Orthopedic Oncology Specialist

-Dr. Daniel C. Allison is an orthopedic oncologist who specializes in the repair of musculoskeletal structures affected by cancer.
+Dr. Daniel C. Allison is an orthopedic oncologist located in Los Angeles, CA who specializes in the repair of musculoskeletal structures affected by cancer.
 Los Angeles’s Dr. Allison is renowned for leading multi-disciplinary oncology teams supplemented by his extensive expertise in sarcoma diagnosis and treatment.
 He is the ideal physician to coordinate the type of integrated medical plan chondrosarcoma requires.
 Call today to schedule a personal consultation at (310) 730-8008.Contact Us

 Next, learn more about Pleomorphic Sarcoma of Bone.